 National Walking Day was established in 2007 by the American Heart Association, to promote a healthy lifestyle and get people moving.
 Most people don't realize just how beneficial daily walks can be for their overall emotional and physical health and well-being, so this day serves as a reminder of just how important it is to stay active and get off the sofa.

 Walking doesn't have to be a chore either.
-You can invite someone to join you, or call a friend you haven't talked to in a while, and catch up with what's happening with them, or you can put your headphones in and enjoy your favorite podcast or playlist.
-In no time at all, you'll see you've already walked for the recommended 30-minutes, or even longer!
-It is also a great way to get to know your neighborhood better, or, if you prefer to walk in nature, it's 30-minutes you get to yourself to relax and disconnect from the stress of daily life.
+You can invite someone to join you, call a friend you haven't talked to in a while, and catch up with what's happening with them, or put your headphones in and enjoy your favorite podcast or playlist.
+In no time at all, you'll see you've already walked for the recommended 30 minutes, or even longer!
+It is also a great way to get to know your neighborhood better, or, if you prefer to walk in nature, it's 30 minutes you get to yourself to relax and disconnect from the stress of daily life.

 Above all, walking is one of the exercises that have more overall benefits for your health.
 Here are some ways in which walking is good for your health:

 It reduces stress and improves your sleep.
 Walking is a great way to clear your head, and it is proven that exercise drastically improves people's mental health.
 Studies have also shown that people who walk regularly are less likely to have insomnia, and tend to sleep better than those who don't.

 It increases bone strength.
 Walking can increase bone mass, and therefore is very beneficial for those who are prone to arthritis.
 People who walk often are also less likely to suffer fractures.

 It improves circulation.
 Perhaps one of the best impacts that walking has on our health.
 Walking improves circulation and gets the blood flowing.
 This means that it reduces blood pressure and the risk of suffering a stroke.